Skip to main content

 *Fellows participate in ½ day per week of continuity and CF clinics throughout training – considered 1 month per year of clinical experience.

 At the end of the first year, fellows will be asked to select a track to individualize their second and third year electives.
 The second and third year curriculum enables fellows to reinforce clinical interests and develop potential academic niches.
 Recognizing that fellows’ interests within pulmonary medicine vary greatly, the curriculum can be tailored to set fellows up for success early after fellowship.
-Examples tracks include academic clinician (with emphasis commonly in critical care, CF, community, or sleep) and clinician-educator (with emphasis on teaching or educational scholarship).
+Example tracks include academic clinician (with emphasis commonly in critical care, CF, community or sleep) and clinician-educator (with emphasis on teaching or educational scholarship).
 An individualized learning curriculum director will be assigned to each fellow to help align interests with meaningful learning experiences.

-During the second year of the program, fellows complete a hybrid inpatient/outpatient rotation dedicated to lung transplant, a community clinic rotation, as well as a subspecialty outpatient clinic rotation in which fellows see patients in a variety of the highly specialized pulmonary clinics:
+During the second year of the program, fellows complete a hybrid inpatient/outpatient rotation dedicated to lung transplant, a community clinic rotation, as well as a subspecialty outpatient clinic rotation in which fellows see patients in a variety of highly specialized pulmonary clinics:

 • Aerodigestive